sindhuOsisoft/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Specification.md

  OMF 1.2 container messages contain the same keywords as OMF 1.0 and 1.1, plus the following:

 * ``datasource``: Optional string used to specify the source of a stream of data.
 * ``propertyoverrides``: Optional key-value pairs used to override properties on a type definition.
+Uom is the only property for which override is supported by OMF 1.2.

 ## Data messages
 A Data message is mapped to generic Sds values in the Sequential Data Store.
 The keywords in the